Great Fulford: Col. Sir Francis Fulford (c. 1583 – 1664)

 Col. Sir Francis Fulford (c.
-1583 – 1664) (eldest son), a Royalist commander during the Civil War, captured and briefly imprisoned in Devon in early 1643.
+1583 – 1664) (eldest son), a Royalist commander during the English Civil War, captured and briefly imprisoned in Devon in early 1643.
 He maintained a garrison at Great Fulford until December 1645, when he surrendered to Thomas Fairfax, 3rd Lord Fairfax of Cameron.
 He was pre-deceased by eldest son Thomas Fulford (1604–1643), who was killed at the Siege of Exeter in 1643 during the Civil War.
 He served as member of parliament for Devon in 1625, as a deputy lieutenant of Dorset by 1640 and was Sheriff of Dorset for 1642–43.
 He was fined during the Commonwealth by the Committee for Compounding with Delinquents, but not heavily enough to destroy the family's fortune.
 He married Elizabeth Samways, a daughter and co-heiress of Bernard Samways of Toller Fratrum and Winsborne in Dorset.
 He left his wife's Dorset estates, including Toller Fratrum to his 5th, but 2nd surviving, son George Fulford (1619–1685), twice MP for Christchurch in Dorset, in 1679 and 1681, whose son would eventually inherit Fulford on the failure of the senior male line in 1700.